NuGet/Samples/ExtensionSDKasNuGetPackage/README.md

 * Pacakge content such as images, etc.

 To build the nuget packages:

 1. Batch build the solution for all `Release` configurations
 2. From command prompt, navigate to `/ExtensionSDKasNuGetPackage/ManagedPackage/` (managed controls) or `ExtensionSDKasNuGetPackage/NativePackage` (native controls)
 3. Execute `nuget pack ManagedPackage.nuspec` or `nuget pack NativePackage.nuspec`

+This will generate a `nupkg` and place it in the same directory as the `nuspec`.

 ## Add Toolbox support